cbcrg/bengen/Documentation.md

 ### Integratig a new dataset

-1. Create a **script** to download it.
+1. Create a *script* to download it.
 You can have a look at the example above.
 This must be done following some easy rules :

-*	The Reference file must have the following sytax : “myFileXY.format.ref”, e.g: BB11001.xml.ref
+*	The Reference file must have the following syntax: *myFileXY.format.ref*, e.g. `BB11001.xml.ref`
-*	The Test file must have the following sytax : “myFileXY.format”, e.g. BB11001.fa
+*	The Test file must have the following syntax: *myFileXY.format*, e.g. `BB11001.fa`
-*	There must be a folder called “benchmark_dataset” where all the datasets-folders are stored.
+*	There must be a folder called `benchmark_dataset` where all the datasets-folders are stored.
-* Every dataset-folder has to be named "NAME-vVERSION".
-Eg: "balibase-v4.0"
+*   Every dataset-folder has to be named *NAME-vVERSION*. e.g. `balibase-v4.0`

-Here you can have an overview on how this should look like :
+Here you can have an overview on how this should look like:

 ![alt tag](https://github.com/cbcrg/bengen/blob/master/images/Datasets-organization.png)